Cornally/jack/_components/link.md

         tag: .link, &#60;a&#62;
     - item:
         title: .link--primary
-        description: Button mapped to your branding's primary color, derived from color mappings in <code>_colors.scss</code>
+        description: Link mapped to your branding's primary color, derived from color mappings in <code>_colors.scss</code>
         tag: .link, &#60;a&#62;
     - item:
         title: .link--secondary
-        description: Button mapped to your branding's secondary color, derived from color mappings in <code>_colors.scss</code>
+        description: Link mapped to your branding's secondary color, derived from color mappings in <code>_colors.scss</code>
         tag: .link, &#60;a&#62;
 ---
 <div class="container content">